Xavopls/Raspberry-kit/README.md

 FlexGet is a multipurpose automation tool for all of your media.

 ### [Transmission](https://transmissionbt.com/)
-A Fast, Easy and Free Bittorrent Client
+A Fast, Easy and Free Bittorrent Client.

 ### [Samba](https://www.samba.org/)
-Samba is a free software re-implementation of the SMB networking protocol,
+Samba is a free software re-implementation of the SMB networking protocol for Windows clients.

 ## Initial requirements